malcommac/Hydra/ARCHITECTURE.md

 Before starting these are two important definitions:

-- `sourcePromise` is the promise on the left of an operator
+- `sourcePromise` is the promise on the left side of the operator
 - `nextPromise` is the promise returned by the operator as the result of its transformation (if any).

 [Index](#top)